on all US orders over $60

 Each enzyme works best in its ideal environment, and as we age and are exposed to more toxins, the environment inside our bodies changes, depleting our enzymes.
 When enzymes run even a little bit low, symptoms appear and diseases aren’t far behind.
 It’s important to know what these enzymes do in our bodies, and how to supplement when symptoms appear.

+Do you need digestive enzymes for weight loss?
 These enzymes are necessary to break down proteins, carbohydrates, and fats into energy.
 All digestive enzymes come from the pancreas, and the small intestine is where 90 percent of digestion and absorption actually takes place.
 A pancreas that is functioning normally will secrete about 8 cups of pancreatic juices into the small intestine daily.
 This fluid is rich with digestive enzymes and bicarbonate, which neutralizes the strong stomach acid as it is released into the small intestine.

 Lipase works with bile from the liver and gallbladder to break down fats.
 When you don’t have enough lipase, you may suffer with gas, bloating, diarrhea, fatty stools, lack of essential fats, and fat-soluble vitamin deficiencies.
 When your liver is overloaded with toxins, it can cause the bile to become thick, sludgy, and congested, and not flow as freely as your digestion needs it to.
 This can cause a feedback that causes you to make less lipase.
 It’s important for everything from fat digestion to healthy thyroid function to keep bile flowing freely, and that’s why we’ve created Bile Builder.
 This supplement is a must-have for proper fat digestion, especially if your gallbladder has been removed.